Codecademy/docs/content/html/concepts/tags/terms/button/button.md

   - 'Web Development'
   - 'Web Design'
 Tags:
+  - 'Interface'
   - 'Tags'
+  - 'UI'
 CatalogContent:
   - 'learn-html'
   - 'paths/front-end-engineer-career-path'
 ---

-Represents a button meant to be clicked by the user.
+The **`<button>`** tag represents a [button](https://www.codecademy.com/resources/docs/uiux/button) meant to be clicked by the user.

-While buttons are often associated with form submission, they can be used for any part of the page which needs a simple interface for user interaction.
+While buttons are often associated with [form](https://www.codecademy.com/resources/docs/html/forms) submission, they can be used for any part of the page which needs a interface for user interaction.

 ## Syntax